Freedom to Operate FTO Searches for Industrial Design Patent

 Freedom to Operate FTO Searches : Is it necessary to take for Design Patents?

 Design patents are crucial towards protecting your artwork and also to take necessary legal action whenever your design is infringed upon.
 Below are examples of lawsuits that were filed on grounds of design patent infringement.
-These examples will suffice the reason that design patent and design FTO are important for big market players:
+These examples will suffice the reason that design patent and design FTO and FTO searches for industrial design are important for big market players:

 - Nikola Motors vs. Tesla